When crime investigators want to determine what happened at a particular event witnessed by many people, they use two techniques:

 As someone who believes in science, I found the evidence that these experiences are real to be very compelling after reading the book.
 Yet, when I’ve told some of my skeptical friends about this, I felt like agent Mulder trying to convince Scully that aliens are real.

-The main objection to these conclusions is that all of these experiences are simply hallucinations, dreams, or other explainable phenomenon that occur near death.
+The main objection to these conclusions is that all of these experiences are simply hallucinations, dreams, or other explainable phenomena that occur near death.
 Yet, it is a fact that while people have these experiences, there is no electrical brain activity going on.
 It is medically impossible to dream or hallucinate in this state.

 Then the argument could be made that because the brain is deprived of oxygen, it is damaged in some way which causes the person to wake up and remember seeing a bright light, etc. I used to believe this to varying degrees myself.

-Here two reasons why I am now convinced that these experiences are real and not simply some by-product of brain damage:
+Here are two reasons why I am now convinced that these experiences are real and not simply some by-product of brain damage:

 - People have reported seeing things while they were unconscious that they could not have known about, for example, something that was going on down the hallway from their hospital room, or which drawer their personal items were placed in, or details about some hidden nearby object.
 More studies are being prepared to prove this phenomenon.